Pay for car insurance in Bitcoin: Here’s how

 These come with digital wallets that usually store multiple types of crypto, and some offer debit or credit cards supported by Visa or Mastercard.

-For car insurance premiums, the main features to look for with a crypto wallet:
+For car insurance premiums, look for these main features in a crypto wallet:

 - Exchanges crypto to US dollars — After storing your crypto, you’ll need your wallet to exchange the Bitcoin to US dollars, typically done when you transfer the Bitcoin to a card.